 - 1. Theory placement exams covering aural skills and music fundamentals are given to new students.
 Class assignments are based on the results of these examinations. - 2.
 Applied music examinations (juries) are given by committees of the music faculty at the end of each semester.
 The examinations at the end of the freshman year will determine whether or not a student majoring in music will be permitted entrance into the performance concentration. - 3.
 Students preparing recitals will perform a recital preview for a committee of three music faculty not less than one month before a scheduled performance.
-Evaluation will be pass, provisional pass, or fail.

-- 4. Music majors must pass - a. the first Sight Reading level plus one additional component of the Piano Proficiency requirements by the end of their second semester as a music major - b. all Piano Proficiency requirements by the end of their fifth semester as a music major - c.
+Evaluation will be pass, provisional pass, or fail. - 4.
+Music majors must pass: - a. the first Sight Reading level plus one additional component of the Piano Proficiency requirements by the end of their second semester as a music major - b. all Piano Proficiency requirements by the end of their fifth semester as a music major - c.
 Piano Proficiency elements include Scales, Happy Birthday, Church Accompanying, Transposition, Improvisation, Score Reading, Sight Reading, and Repertoire plus degree program-specific elements.

 Failure to fulfill either requirement listed above will result in a one semester probation period.
-If the requirement is not completed during the probation semester, the student will not be allowed to enroll in courses for a music degree until the requirement is completed.
-The only exception is applied piano lessons, which students are encouraged to enroll in each semester until they have completed all Piano Proficiency requirements.
+If the requirement is not completed during the probation semester, the student will not be allowed to enroll in any music course except applied piano until the requirement is completed.